 Through PSHE lessons, we intend to nurture our school values of individuality, mutual respect, fairness, honesty and trust, friendship, responsibility, inspiration and enthusiasm so that these values are embedded and our students learn how to have positive relationships and feel valued.
 Our programme of study in PSHE supports children’s spiritual, moral, cultural, mental and physical development and prepares them for the opportunities, rights and responsibilities and experiences of life and to achieve their individual potential in a changing world.
 It is our intent to actively promote and provide opportunities for students to understand fundamental British Values as well as teaching students about the nine protected characteristics of the Equality Act 2010.

 We have drawn on guidance from the PSHE Association Programme of Study in revising our PSHE curriculum to ensure that it meets the needs of our pupils in today’s changing society.
-The programme identifies the key concepts and skills that underpin PSHE education and through our PSHE programme, we will fulfil our statutory duty to provide Relationships, Sex and Health Education and Careers education from September 2020.
+The programme identifies the key concepts and skills that underpin PSHE education and through our PSHE programme, we will fulfil our statutory duty to provide Relationships, Sex and Health Education and Careers education.

 PSHE education at Bredon Hill Academy supports many of the principles of safeguarding and links closely to the BHA Safeguarding Policy.

 The PSHE Association’s priorities for PSHE education are that PSHE should be taught:

 regularly – regular lessons on the timetable like other subjects

 as a whole subject – from RSE to mental & physical health, online safety to job skills